iamjinlei/proteus/README.md

 ## Why Another Static Site Generator?

 Often times, I'd like to take notes and make them available on the web.
-Markdown is an ideal choice for 2 reasons:
+Markdown is an ideal choice for 3 reasons:
 * Works with any text editor.
 * Allows nice formatting with some custom tweaks.
+* Free hosting on github pages.

 Yet there are many mature markdown to static site generators.
 I tried and steped back from those choices because: